Menu

 Which Greek island is better for families - Corfu or Crete?

-Corfu is generally better for families due to its gentle sandy beaches, calm waters, and compact size that's easy to navigate.
-The island is very child-friendly with family-oriented resorts and activities.
-Crete can work for families but requires more planning due to its larger size and more rugged terrain.
+Corfu is better for families with gentle sandy beaches, calm waters, and compact size.
+It offers family-oriented resorts and easy navigation, while Crete requires more planning due to rugged terrain.

 Is Corfu or Crete better for couples?